I am interested in how fables and folktales reflect politics and modern life. I’ve been thinking about the story of Golem for a while now.

-In Jewish folklore a Golem is a huge being drawn from inanimate matter.
+In folklore, a Golem is a huge being drawn from inanimate matter.
 The word Golem does occur in Scripture and means an unshaped form.
-It is commonly means an uncultivated being or a brainless lunk created to do another’s bidding.
+It is commonly means an uncultivated being or a brainless hulk created to do another’s bidding.
 (This is not Golum from The Fellowship of the Rings.
-Different spelling and different being.)
+Different spelling and different kind of being.)

-In folklore stories, the Golem’s purpose is usually to fend off attackers or keep out maurauders.
+In folklore, the Golem’s purpose is usually to fend off attackers or defend against maurauders.
 This being does in fact turn back or destroy those who would attack the community.
-The problem is that eventually this being turns on its creators and does terrible violence to those who raised the being from the unformed mass.
+The problem is that eventually the monster turns on its creators and does terrible violence to those who raised the being from the unformed mass.

 This story of the Golem reminds me of Tea Party and the Republican party.
-Fox News largely drew the Tea Party from an inchoate mass of distrust, anger and fear.
+Fox News and the Koch brothers largely drew the Tea Party from an inchoate mass of distrust, anger, and fear in certain parts of the population.
 Now this Golem is turning on the Republican party it was meant to defend.

 Tea Party candidates have run against mainstream Republicans and have defeated more moderate elements of the party.
 These more extreme Tea Party candidates are causing untold problems for Republicans who believe in cooperation, moderation, and reaching across the aisle to get things done.